c2d7fa/thinktool/README.md

 ### Releasing new client version

-When you are ready to push out a client-side update, run `tools/dev/release-client.sh <version>`.
-This will bump the version number to `<version>`, publish the package, and also update the relevant dependency in the web and desktop clients.
+When you are ready to push out a client-side update, run `tools/dev/release-client.sh <client-version>`.
+This will bump the version number to `<client-version>`, publish the package, and also update the relevant dependency in the web and desktop clients.

-Then commit the changes, tag the commit with a tag of the form `x.y.z` and push to GitHub.
+Manually update the version number in the `package.json` for the `desktop` package, commit the changes, tag the commit with a tag of the form `x.y.z` and push to GitHub.
 A workflow should automatically create a GitHub release; manually update this release with the release notes.

+Note that the tag should be the same as the desktop client version, while the version number for the client package may be different!